tailcallhq/tailcallhq.github.io/docs/cli.md

    }
    ```

-2. **consolidateURL**: The `Consolidate URL Transformer` finds the most common base URL among multiple REST endpoints and uses this URL in the upstream directive.
-It takes a threshold value between 0.0 and 1.0 to figure out the most common endpoint.
-The defaults to 0.5.
+2. **consolidateURL:** The setting identifies the most common base URL among multiple REST endpoints and uses this URL in the [upstream](./directives.md#upstream) directive.
+It takes a threshold value between 0.0 and 1.0 to determine the most common endpoint.
+The default is `0.5`.

-   `for example, Query type has three baseURL's, if we use consolidateURL transformer with 0.5 threshold. it will pick the most common baseUrl which is `http://jsonplaceholder.typicode.com` and will add it to the upstream and clean the baseURL's from query type..
+   For example, if the `Query` type has three base URLs, using the `consolidateURL` setting with a `0.5` threshold will pick the base URL that is used in more than 50% of the [http](./directives.md#http) directives, `http://jsonplaceholder.typicode.com`, and add it to the upstream, cleaning the base URLs from the `Query` type.

    ```graphql showLineNumbers
    schema